JackFurton/llm/README.md

 - **Synonym Replacer**: Replace words with synonyms
 - **Back Translator**: Translate text to another language and back

+## Data Curation Interface

+The web interface provides the following features:

+- **File Browsing**: Browse raw, processed, and curated data files
+- **File Viewing**: View the content of data files
+- **File Editing**: Edit the content of data files
+- **Curation**: Select high-quality processed files for training
+- **Statistics**: View statistics about your data collection and preprocessing

 ## Model Architecture